Observation of topological frequency combs: Design

 \section{Design}

 Our topological system consists of an array of coupled ring resonators that simulates the anomalous quantum Hall (AQH) model for photons \cite{leykam2018reconfigurable,mittal2019photonic,mittal2021topological}, as shown in Figure~\ref{fig:schematic}.
-The ``site-ring" resonators form a square lattice, where nearest and next-nearest sites are coupled together via an interspersed lattice of detuned ``link-ring'' resonators.
+The 180 ``site-ring" resonators form a square lattice, where nearest and next-nearest sites are coupled together via an interspersed lattice of 81 detuned ``link-ring'' resonators.
 The link-rings are detuned by engineering a path-length difference with respect to the site-rings, ensuring that close to site-ring resonances the intensity present in the link-rings will be negligible.
 As a result, the link-rings act as waveguides and introduce a direction-dependent hopping phase of $\pm \pi/4$ for nearest-neighbor couplings and $0$ for next-nearest neighbor couplings.
 We note that our system implements a copy of the AQH model at each of the longitudinal mode resonances $\omega_{0,\mu}$ of the ring resonators.
 Therefore, the linear dynamics of the system are described by a multi-band tight-binding Hamiltonian ($\hat{H}_L$):

 Here $\hat{a}_{m, \mu}^{\dagger}$ is the photon creation operator at a site-ring $m$ and longitudinal mode $\mu$.
 The coupling strength between site-rings for both nearest and next-nearest neighbors is given by $J$.
-The resonance frequency of the site-ring resonators for a longitudinal mode with index $\mu$ is denoted: $\omega_{0,\mu}=\omega_0+D_1 \mu+\frac{D_2}{2}\mu^2, $ where $D_1$ is the free spectral range (FSR) and $D_2$ is the second-order dispersion.
+The resonance frequency of the site-ring resonators for a longitudinal mode with index $\mu$ is denoted: $\omega_{0,\mu}=\omega_0+D_1 \mu+\frac{D_2}{2}\mu^2, $ where $D_1$ is the free spectral range (FSR), $D_2$ is the second-order dispersion, and $\omega_0$ is the resonance frequency of the pumped longitudinal mode, $\mu =0$.
 This Hamiltonian leads to the existence of an edge band, spectrally located between two bulk bands, near each of the longitudinal mode resonances $\omega_{0,\mu}$, as shown in Figure~\ref{fig:schematic}.
 Furthermore, simulated transmission shows each edge band hosting another set of resonances.
 These resonances are associated with the longitudinal modes of the super-ring resonator formed by the edge states, giving rise to a nested mode structure.

 We also emphasize that the system is time-reversal invariant and the topological edge states are helical in nature.
 More specifically, the clockwise (CW) and counterclockwise (CCW) circulation of light in the site-rings (also referred to as the pseudospin) leads to edge states that are circulating around the lattice boundary in the CCW and CW directions, respectively.
 By choosing the port of excitation, we can selectively excite a given edge state (Figure~\ref{fig:schematic}).